siteorigin/siteorigin-panels/readme.txt

 == Changelog ==

+= 2.13.1 - 02 August 2021 =
+* Modern Parallax: Exclude images from Jetpack Image Accelerator.
+* Modern Parallax: Resolved sizing issue when the browser back button was used.
+* Yoast: Selectively disabled Page Builder when Yoast is generating the OpenGraph meta description.
+Resolves potential Forminator and Ninja Forms errors.

 = 2.13.0 - 20 July 2021 =
 * Compatibility enhancements for WordPress 5.8.
 * Developer: Added a style field wrapper ID.